GD-MAE: Generative Decoder for MAE Pre-training on LiDAR Point Clouds: Related Work

 \section{Related Work}

-\paragraph{3D Object Detection from Point Clouds.} With the release of several large-scale LiDAR datasets, there have been many recent networks proposed for 3D object detection~\cite{zheng2020ciassd,zheng2021sessd,he2020sassd,wang2020piilar-od,Yang2018pixor,deng2021voxelrcnn}.
+\paragraph{3D Object Detection from Point Clouds.} With the release of several large-scale LiDAR datasets, there have been many recent networks proposed for 3D object detection~\cite{zheng2020ciassd,zheng2021sessd,he2020sassd,wang2020piilar-od,Yang2018pixor,deng2021voxelrcnn,wu2022sfd}.
 VoxelNet~\cite{zhou2018voxelnet} leverages PointNet~\cite{qi2017pointnet} to generate a voxel-wise representation and applies standard convolutions for object detection.
 SECOND~\cite{yan2018second} exploits sparse 3D convolutions to accelerate VoxelNet.
-PointPillars~\cite{lang2019pointpillar} builds on this by further simplifying the voxels to pillars.
 Point2Seq~\cite{xue2022point2seq} reformulates the 3D object detection task as decoding words from 3D scenes in an auto-regressive manner.
 Due to the quantization errors of voxelization, some methods~\cite{shi2020pointgnn,shi2019pointrcnn,shi2020part,yang2019std,chen2022sasa,wang2022rbgnet,zhang2022iassd} directly operate on raw point clouds for detection.
 3DSSD~\cite{yang20203dssd} extends VoteNet~\cite{qi2019votenet} and proposes a hybrid sampling strategy by utilizing both feature and geometry distance for better classification performance.
 Sampling and grouping points are generally time-consuming.
 Thus, a number of approaches~\cite{ye2020hvnet,miao2021pvgnet,yang2022graphrcnn,mao2021pyramid} take advantage of the efficiency of 3D sparse convolutions while preserving accurate point positions.
-PV-RCNN~\cite{shi2020pvrcnn,shi2021pvrcnnplusplus} extracts point-wise features from 3D voxel backbones to refine the proposals.
 FSD~\cite{fan2022fsd} builds a fully sparse 3D object detector to enable efficient long-range detection.
 Graph R-CNN~\cite{yang2022graphrcnn} speeds up the RoI pooling in PointRCNN~\cite{shi2019pointrcnn} and introduces a graph-based refinement to achieve better performance.